Steve Justice Studio

 I merely took the energy it takes to pout and wrote some blues. — Duke Ellington

 Was Duke a buddha?
 Or maybe a boddhisatva?
-In a sense, perhaps, but talking sense is not my job.
-The answer is, I don’t know.
+In a sense, perhaps, but making sense is not part of an artist’s job description.
+In my case, it rarely is.
+You’re welcome.
+But, getting back to the buddha/boddhisatva question, the answer is I don’t know.
 Maybe we can ask the music teacher when she’s in a better mood, but I think this is as good as it gets.